youngkaneda/DemeterWatch/paper/paper.md

 subtle and difficult-to-detect forms [@BLOCK].
 It also provides a means to visualize detected breaches, facilitating corrections in the source code.

+# State of field

+Some works have already attempted to identify such violations in other software contexts and scopes.
+One such work [@LoDC] presented a specification language for use by framework users, enabling them to mechanically check code compliance.
+This allows framework developers to create constraints on what others must avoid when coding with that framework in a C++ environment.
+It also demonstrates the creation of a Law of Demeter specification outlining which couplings are acceptable and which should be avoided.
+Unfortunately, it did not show any ways to detect when an object's state is being changed, which is the focus of this project.

+A second work [@LoDP] aimed to detect Law of Demeter (LoD) violations within Java as an Eclipse plugin, but it primarily focused on checking for dependencies between packages.

+Unlike the tools cited above, this work contributes to the state of the field by delving into the detection of not only pure LoD violations but also whether these violations change the object's state without its consent, because this leads to a more unpredictable context and a more difficult software to maintain.

 # Example use case

 The complete dataset of experiments is available in the repository to further